meetuparchive/meetup-web-platform/docs/Routing.md

 A function that, when invoked, will return a Promise that resolves with a `routes` array.
-This can be used for code splitting by using `import()` to dynamically import a route subtree
+This can be used for code splitting by using `import()` to dynamically import a route subtree.

 ```js
 {